New Developments NYC

 The economics of large-scale developments emphasize this issue.
 Projects like 432 Park Avenue, costing $1.25 billion, or the projected $3 billion for Central Park Tower, require immense upfront investments.
 Developers finance these projects through debt and equity, with commitments to repay lenders and deliver returns to equity investors.
 This financial structure leaves little margin for developers to make considerable pricing adjustments without jeopardizing the profitability of their projects.

 Timing is also crucial.
 Developers heavily rely on market conditions aligning with their pricing strategies when projects are complete.
 Although 2024 has been a strong year for the condominium market, the slower absorption rates of new developments indicate buyers may prefer the pricing flexibility and promptness of resale properties.
-Thus, developers face the challenge of staying competitive while managing long timelines and financial limitations that restrict their ability to adjust to changing market trends.
+Additionally, as appraiser Jonathan Miller has noted, the “pipeline is empty.”
+Fewer large-scale projects have been initiated due to rising construction costs, land scarcity, and post-COVID economic realities.
+Without a robust pipeline of new inventory, developers face increasing difficulty staying competitive while managing long timelines and financial limitations that restrict their ability to adjust to changing market trends.

 Advantages of the Secondary Market

-In 2024, the secondary market established a competitive advantage largely due to the flexibility that individual sellers can offer compared to developers of new projects.
-Developers may attract buyers through concessions like covering closing costs, offering upgrades, or providing incentives for early closings, yet individual sellers cannot usually offer such benefits.
+In 2024, the secondary market established a competitive advantage mainly due to the flexibility that individual sellers can offer compared to developers of new projects.
+Developers may attract buyers through concessions like covering closing costs, offering upgrades, or providing incentives for early closings, yet individual sellers can only sometimes offer such benefits.
 Nevertheless, this limitation can be advantageous in other ways.

 A significant benefit of the secondary market is its pricing flexibility.
 Individual sellers are not tied to developers’ financial constraints, such as obligations to lenders or equity investors.
 This lack of constraints enables them to adjust prices more freely, making resale properties increasingly attractive to price-sensitive buyers.
 Moreover, individual sellers often can negotiate more flexible closing dates, catering to a buyer’s schedule instead of adhering to the rigid timelines common in new developments.